Twipped/InterviewThis/InterviewThis.md

 - If a portion of the team works in-office, do you have a dedicated computer to be used for video chat with remote employees?

 - Will I have to work over a VPN?

+- How frequently will I be expected to visit the office?

+- Will my visits be reimbursed?

 ##Codebase